AdrienFabre/CV/README.md

 A 16-week intensive development bootcamp, focusing on :

   - Learning fast new technologies, programming languages, methodologies and effective collaborations
   - Problem solving, individually, as a pair or as a group, encouraging feedback and sharing learnings
-- Agile and XP values, Scrum methodology, making sure there are opportunities for everyone to contribute
+  - Agile and XP values, Scrum methodology, Pair programming.
+Respecting my pair partners/team mates, having the Courage to give Feedback, to Communicate and keep things Simple keeps the team efficient.
-- Pair programming,

 - Object Oriented Programming
 - Test Driven Development / Behavior Driven Development